Arsenal21/stripe-payments/stripe-payments/readme.txt

 = WIP =
 - Updated the help text of the "Send Email On Payment Failure" option to clarify that bots can trigger this also.
-- Some addon backward compatibility related code removed.
+- Removed some of the backward compatibility related code that is no longer needed.
+- Translation string updated addon update checker helper class.

 = 2.0.94 and 2.0.95 =
 - Added a new feature that allows configuration of [region based shipping additions](https://s-plugins.com/configuring-region-based-shipping-additions/).